Mattbug3/front-end-interview-questions/README.md

 // Using const
 const PI = 3.14;
 ```
-When you declare a variable using `let` or `const`, it's a good practice to initialize it with a value, although it's not mandatory.
+When we declare a variable using `let` or `const`, it's a good practice to initialize it with a value, although it's not mandatory.
 </details>